 "We have a lot of data to process on a constrained device," elaborates Stefano, "and this is not a smartphone or a computer.
 It doesn't have all those processing capabilities, yet it still needs to process all those data and provide an answer, in a fixed amount of time, using as little power as possible.
 That was our challenge."

-"We start by developing algorithms, test it on the hardware, go back to the algorithm development for fine tuning, test it on the hardware again, and so on."
+"We start by developing algorithms, test it on the hardware, go back to the algorithm development for fine tuning, test it on the hardware again, and so on.
+This structured hardware-aware development methodology allows us to take on the challenge."

-"Cough-E is a great example of what can be achieved with embedded systems," explains Prof. David Atienza, "small, low-power devices that use AI to achieve reliable results.
-What is interesting in this case is the discreet way in which the data is collected: it is on the Edge, but not connected to the Cloud."
+"Cough-E is a great example of what can be achieved with the latest generation of smart wearable systems in the medical context," explains Prof. David Atienza.
+"These new embedded, small, and low-power devices use Tiny AI approaches to achieve reliable results.
+What is interesting in this case is the discreet way the data is collected and processed in a privacy-preserving way: biomedical sensing data is acquired only using wearables outside the hospital context and analysed on the Edge, and it does not require being connected to the Cloud to make a diagnosis using AI.

 Cough-E: A multimodal, privacy-preserving cough detection algorithm for the edge